One Room Challenge | Week 2 | Board and Batten

 Below are the tools hubby and I used to complete the project:

-(This post may contain affiliate links, I only share products I know and love)
+(This post contains affiliate links, I only share products I know and love)

 - Pre-primed already cut MDF boards that were 3.5″ wide.
 We removed the old baseboards and used these as not only the boards but for baseboards too.
 We wanted a totally even and cohesive look with all the seams matching.